vb-ee/MAN-ml-project/README.md

 ## Feature Selection

-To improve the accuracy of the model, 2 feature selection methods were applied.
+To improve the accuracy of the model, several feature selection methods were applied.
 These methods help identify the most relevant features for the prediction task.

 ## Model Training